How to write the perfect dignity at work policy (free template included)

 To define dignity at work we must first define dignity.
 This can be summed up as ‘a personal sense of worth, value, respect, or esteem that is derived from one’s humanity and individual social position; as well as being treated respectfully by others.’
 Therefore, dignity at work combines this feeling with the correct level of ‘diversity and equity, health and safety, merit, equal opportunity or anti-discrimination procedures.’

 Dignity at work is the principle of maintaining a healthy, safe and enjoyable place to go about your employment.
+Whether an employee is being promoted or demoted, they should maintain their dignity.
 It can only be achieved once each of these points is met:

 As mentioned, many employers don’t take the idea of dignity at work seriously because it’s pre-empted that everyone already knows how to behave, but many also don’t see the potential that having a great dignity at work policy can bring to a business.

 We spend over 90,000 hours of our lives at work.
 It is one of the main places we can achieve fulfilment of our talents and potential, the very things that drive us as humans.

 We have a need to make important contributions and developing this results in higher self-respect.
 Boosting self-worth, in turn, boosts dignity.
 This means that personal growth within a workforce directly affects dignity at work.

 Dignity can also come as feeling part of a whole that is working towards a greater goal together.
 And what’s a better example of this than an organisation?

 The link between communication and dignity at work

 Not only is there a link between the level of communication and dignity at work, but it’s an extremely important one.